WPGX: News operation

 At one time in the 1990s, WJHG produced a 9 p.m. newscast for WPGX.
 This was very short-lived, and Panama City was one of the few places in the country (and a very select group of Fox affiliates) not to have a prime time newscast of any kind.

 In January 2010, local ABC outlet WMBB (then owned by Hoak Media) began producing local weather cut-ins for this station (recorded in advance) through an arrangement.
 Although there was speculation this agreement would eventually be expanded into a prime time newscast at 9, these plans never came to fruition at the time.
 The weather segments ceased airing at some point and this Fox affiliate resumed taped weather forecasts produced by WeatherVision, which had produced them before the arrangement with WMBB was made.

 On June 1, 2020, WPGX debuted an hour-long weeknight 9 p.m. newscast produced by WMBB, titled Fox 28 News at 9:00.
 This happened alongside fellow sister station WDFX in Dothan terminating their existing arrangement with former sister station WSFA.
 Like in Panama City, Lockwood contracted with Nexstar-owned WDHN to produce a locally-based 9 p.m. newscast in Dothan.
+The 9 PM newscast ended on both WPGX and WDFX effective June 1, 2025.